 Furbearer Policy Review

 The department undertook a public review in 2010 of proposed changes to the current policy.
 Regional meetings were held in Powerview, The Pas, Roblin, Swan River, and Thompson.
 Additional meetings were held by several other communities at their request.
 A summary of “What You Told Us” is available from the Wildlife Branch.
-Communities and groups are invited to submit their comments on furbearer management at any time.
-A revised draft of the policy will be developed for review by trapper's organizations and participants in late 2013.
+Communities and groups are invited to submit their comments on furbearer management.
+A revised draft of the policy will be developed for review by trapper's organizations and participants.